Aditya-Narayan-Nayak/Aditya-Narayan-Nayak/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working As an DevOps Engineer At OD10 Ventures
+- 🔭 I’m was working As an DevOps Engineer At OD10 Ventures.

 - 🌱 I’m currently learning Linux, Terraform, Bicep, AKS, Azure Arc, Edge, ARM